 - Soap moulds or a large plastic container to use as a soap mould.
 An empty cardboard milk carton can make a good soap mould if you do not have something suitable.

-- An old blanket or towels for wrapping your soap one in the mould(s).
+- An old blanket or towel for wrapping your soap in once the mould(s).

 Ingredients for Cedarwood and Green Clay Soap: